Bosnia: Authorities evict hundreds from UN-run migrant camp | DW | 01.10.2020

 Bosnian police emptied a migrant camp, evicting hundreds of residents in the latest crackdown on such facilities.
 They have been moved to a remote camp ill-equipped for winter conditions.

-Bosnian authorities on Wednesday evicted hundreds of people from a UN-run migrant camp in the country's northwestern Krajina region, taking them to a remote facility already full to its capacity.
+Bosnian authorities on Wednesday evicted hundreds of people from a United Nations-run migrant camp in the country's northwestern Krajina region, the Associated Press and UN officials reported.

-A migrant camp in the town of Bihac was emptied and shut down after a group of mostly young men were bused to a remote camp ill-equipped for winter conditions.
+A migrant camp in the town of Bihac was emptied and shut down, with groups of mostly young men bused to a remote camp ill-equipped for winter conditions and already full to capacity.

 "Authorities in [the] Una Sana Canton forcibly moved all 350 residents from migrant accommodation center Bira to Lipa, which was already fully occupied," wrote Peter Van Der Auweraert of the UN migration agency International Organization for Migration (IOM) on Twitter.